-Boeing is pleased to pay tribute to the Tuskegee Airmen and celebrate the contributions of HBCU graduates by sponsoring ESPN Events’ inaugural Red Tails Classic.
+Boeing is pleased to pay tribute to the Tuskegee Airmen and celebrate the contributions of HBCU graduates by sponsoring ESPN Events’ Red Tails Classic.

 Meet some of our HBCU graduates

 HBCU alumni support numerous areas of our company and have made impressive achievements in their careers at Boeing.
 The list is continuously growing.

 Congratulations to the Boeing Thurgood Marshall College Fund Scholars

 In 2018, The Boeing Company announced a $6 million investment in the future technical workforce through a partnership with the Thurgood Marshall College Fund (TMCF), the nation’s largest organization exclusively representing the Black college community.
 This program provides an unparalleled opportunity to introduce students to Boeing’s collaborative culture and career paths through scholarship linked internships, enhanced campus engagement, immersive student program experiences, and capacity-building grants.

 T-7A Red Hawk

 The U.S. Air Force named Boeing T-X the T-7A Red Hawk.
 Named and designed to honor the Tuskegee Airmen who flew the red-tailed P-51 Mustang in World War II, the T-7A Red Hawk will train future U.S. Air Force pilots for decades to come.